airshipit/hostconfig-operator/docs/Overview.md

 * We have also added an anisble role to execute the "kubeadm alpha cert check-expiration" command and annotate the nodes with expiration detail.
+* Added support to upgrade packages and restart the corresponding services Current implementation supports installing/upgrading docker, containerd and apache2.
+It also supports installing python3-openstackclient and python3-novaclient binaries.

 ## Architecture